 - regulation of protein degradation

-Our program brings together investigators from across NYU Grossman School of Medicine who employ tools of molecular biology and genetics; sophisticated imaging technologies; and genome-wide genetic, chemical, and proteomic analysis of cancer and immunity.
+Our program brings together investigators from across NYU Grossman School of Medicine who employ tools of molecular biology and genetics; sophisticated imaging technologies; and genome-wide genetic, chemical, metabolomic, and proteomic analysis of cancer and immunity.